Econ Market Research

 • In Nov 2024, Gilbane Development Company, a prominent real estate developer, is excited to announce a strategic partnership with CBRE Investment Management (CBREIM) involving six top-tier purpose-built student housing properties nationwide.
 The transaction includes the recapitalization of three operational communities through a GP-led secondary process, as well as three shovel-ready development projects, marking the launch of a joint venture partnership.

 • Aug 2024, Curated Living Solutions Pvt Ltd (CLSPL) and Shree Banbai Nenshi Trust (BNMV Trust) have announced a landmark lease agreement, setting a new benchmark for off-campus student housing in Juhu, Mumbai.
 This collaboration marks a significant milestone for the Juhu micro-market, reflecting a shared commitment to delivering premium living spaces for students.
 Situated in a thriving student hub, the IVY League House stands out as the first-of-its-kind student hostel in terms of both scale and quality.
 Developed by BNMV Trust, the purpose-built hostel features a total of 325 beds within a sprawling built-up area of 1 lakh sq. ft.
-Strategically located in the Juhu-Vile Parle area, this asset highlights the dedication of both CLSPL and BNMV Trust to providing safe, high-quality, and mode housing solutions for students.
+Strategically located in the Juhu-Vile Parle area, this asset highlights the dedication of both CLSPL and BNMV Trust to providing safe, high-quality, and modern housing solutions for students.

 Global Student Housing Report Segmentation